The Doctor is INside

 find our own way, not to impose any curriculum or theory.
 At

-the Sudbury Schools they actually practice
+the Sudbury Schools

 what the U.S. government preaches: freedom and democracy.